 - 60 kilometers of groomed, Olympic-class cross country ski trails

 - Ski & board rentals and lessons

 Five snowshoe trails are available at Giants Ridge, including the North Face, Single Track, Lower and Upper Sleeping Giant and Deer Valley.
-Snowshoe passes and snowshoe rentals can be purchased at the Giants Ridge Chalet, located next door to the Lodge.
-Download a snowshoeing map here.
+Snowshoe passes and snowshoe rentals can be purchased at the Giants Ridge Chalet, located next door to The Lodge.